atarazana/gramola-operator/part-2-1.md

 ## Creating the cluster

-Before we run our code we need to have a kubernetes cluster.
+Before you run our code you need to have a Kubernetes cluster.
 Let's create one... no worries, if you already have one is fine.

-> **NOTE 1:** If you have a cluster and administrative permissions on it you don't need to create any clusters just skip this section
+> **NOTE 1:** If you have a cluster and administrative permissions on it, you don't need to create any clusters just skip this section

 > **NOTE 2:** This time we're going to create the cluster using a different approach just for fun it can be a default cluster, in fact if you don't want more fun than necessary just run `minikube start`